probstcj/MicrocontrollersLab/README.md

 # For Future Reference

 Eventually, all labs will be named accordingly, but don't want to jump ahead.
 GIT should auto update those names accordingly without many issues.

+# Before you PUSH to the Repository

+Make sure to pull any updated files up to your local repository before pushing content to the repository.